adelbroussardsanchez/R-projects/Resume-Analysis/README.md

 ### Dataset
 - **Description**
-  Overview of the resume audit dataset, including structure, source, and scope.
+  Overview of the dataset and what information it contains.

-- **Data Cleaning**
+- **Cleaning the Data**
-  Handling missing values, recoding categorical variables, and ensuring consistency for modeling.
+  Steps taken to clean the data, handle missing values, and prepare variables for analysis.

 - **Variable Description**
-  Detailed explanation of response variables, categorical predictors (e.g., race, gender), and numerical predictors.
+  Explanation of the main variables, including callback outcome, race, gender, and other resume features.

 ---

 ### Purpose and Expectations
-- Test for evidence of bias in hiring callbacks
-- Expectation that race and/or gender may influence callback probability
-- Emphasis on statistical validity rather than anecdotal inference
+The purpose of this project was to test whether race and gender play a role in hiring callbacks.
+Based on prior research, I expected to see differences in callback rates across groups, but relied on the data to confirm or reject that assumption.

 ---

 ## Data Analysis

-### Categorical Variable Analysis
+### Categorical Variables
 - **Bar Plots**
-  Visual comparison of callback rates across categorical groups.
+  Used to compare callback rates across different groups.

 - **Heatmaps**
-  Interaction effects between categorical variables and callback outcomes.
+  Used to explore how combinations of categorical variables relate to callbacks.

 ---

-### Numerical Variable Analysis
+### Numerical Variables
 - **Correlation Matrices**
-  Identification of relationships between numerical predictors.
+  Used to see how numerical variables relate to one another.

 - **Histograms**
-  Distribution analysis of continuous variables.
+  Used to understand the distribution of numeric variables.

 - **Density Plots**
-  Smoothed comparisons across groups to highlight structural differences.
+  Used to compare distributions across groups in a smoother way.

 ---

-## Predictive Modeling
+## Modeling

 ### Best Subset Selection
-- Identification of optimal predictor combinations based on model performance.
+Tested different combinations of variables to find which ones best explained callback outcomes.

-### Validation Techniques
+### Model Validation
 - **Validation Set Approach**
-  Train/test split to evaluate generalization error.
+  Split the data into training and testing sets to evaluate performance.

 - **Leave-One-Out Cross-Validation (LOOCV)**
-  High-bias reduction method for small-sample robustness.
+  Tested models by training on all but one observation at a time.

 - **K-Fold Cross-Validation**
-  Balanced bias–variance tradeoff for model comparison.
+  Evaluated models by splitting the data into multiple groups to balance accuracy and stability.

 ---

 ## Summary
-- Consolidated findings across exploratory analysis and modeling
-- Interpretation of statistical results in the context of hiring bias
-- Discussion of limitations and assumptions
+This project brings together data exploration and modeling to better understand hiring outcomes.
+The results highlight which variables matter most and whether race and gender show meaningful effects on callbacks, while also acknowledging the limits of the data.

 ---

-## Tools and Technologies
+## Tools Used
 - **Language:** R
-- **Libraries:** openintro, ggplot2, leaps, caret
+- **Main Packages:** openintro, ggplot2, leaps, caret
-- **Methods:** EDA, regression modeling, cross-validation
+- **Techniques:** data cleaning, visualization, regression, model validation

 ---

 ## Works Cited
-Full list of academic and data sources referenced in the analysis.
+List of sources and references used in the analysis.

----